 All students are eligible to receive healthcare at SHS.
 Full-time undergraduate students are eligible for services.
 Insurance is not required to be seen at SHS.
 A self-pay rate of $30 has been established to ensure the health needs of all our students are met.
 Students are required to present both their NU student ID and insurance card at each visit.
 Students who do not have health insurance can call our staff directly at 716.286.8390 or stop in to discuss options available.

 Medical services are provided by a family nurse practitioner and a part-time collaborating physician.
 Nursing care is provided by professional registered nurses.

 Emergencies After Hours

-Contact your resident directorr (RD) who will assist you in obtaining proper medical help.
-If your RD is unavailable and there is not an RD on duty at the main desk, please contact Campus Safety at 716.286.8111.
+Contact your community advisor (CA) who will assist you in obtaining proper medical help.
+If your CA is unavailable and there is not a CA on duty at the main desk, please contact Campus Safety at 716.286.8111.
 In an emergency, care is available through Mount St. Mary's Hospital (716.297.4800), a four minute drive from the university or Niagara Falls Memorial Medical Center (716.278.4000), which is eight minutes away.

 Patient confidentiality is strictly enforced.
 Medical personnel may provide information to others only with the written permission from the student and only to those authorized by the student.
 Patients may restrict or limit the nature of the information to be provided.
 Upon written authorization, medical personnel may speak with the faculty verifying the student's illness and treatment.